Bria-AI/agent/azure/README.md

 az login --tenant yourtenant.com az account set --subscription sub_id
 ```
+2. Clone the `agent` repository.
-2. Navigate to `agent` repository in the terminal.
+3. Navigate to `agent` repository in the terminal.
-3. (Optional) Setup Terraform remote state:
+4. (Optional) Setup Terraform remote state:

 By default, Terraform will use a local state file to store the Terraform state, but when working in a team with multiple people, it's recommended to setup remote state for Terraform.
 You can learn more about this [here](https://developer.hashicorp.com/terraform/language/settings/backends/azurerm).
 We recommend that you create a file `backend.tf` in the directort listed below (`azure/terraform/native`) and fill in the information according to this example: